remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 ## Duplicate the moving dot

-This step is a little bit trickier, but makes the animation very nice!
-In this step we are going to make changes on three files: `src/Move.tsx`, `src/Trail.tsx` and `src/Composition.tsx`.
-You create a so called `<Trail>` component.
-It takes some React children and duplicates them for a certain amount of time.
-Each dot will have a scale applied to it, so that each dot is smaller than the previous one.
-And here comes the important step: Within the `<Trail>` component you implement the previously created `<Move>` component.
-In addition to the implementation we also apply a delay between the animation start of each dot.
-To do this we need to add an argument `delay` in the `src/Move.tsx` file.
+Here it gets a little bit trickier, but the following steps are going to make your animation more entertaining.
+First, you add a `delay` prop into the `<Move>` component and then change the `frame` parameter of your `spring()` function.

 ```tsx twoslash title="src/Move.tsx"
 import React from "react";